Serhii-Mazurenko376/sme-insights-agent/TEAM.md

 # 📌 Welcome to PennyPilot – Team, Roles, and Next Steps

 Hey team!
 We’re officially registered as **PennyPilot Team** for the GenAI Hackathon — great to have you all on board!
-This issue will serve as a central place to track who’s who, how we collaborate, and what’s coming next.
+This document tracks who’s who, how we collaborate, and what’s coming next.

 ---